How to Simplify AEM UI Development

 In Adobe Experience Manager, synchronizing content between local instances and development environments is a frequent necessity.
 There are several approaches:

-1. Deploy content bundles via Maven with each refresh
+1. Deploy content packages via Maven with each refresh

 2. Use IDEs with built-in sync functionality (Eclipse with Sling IDE plugin, Brackets)